braindetrain/braindetrain/README.md

 # 💫 About Me:
 I'm a student at Lake Braddock Secondary School with a passion for computer science.
 I've completed AP Computer Science Principles and Advanced courses, currently studying data structures and set for Computer Science Capstone next year.
-I've also taken online courses in CS50's Introduction to Computer Science and Cybersecurity.<br><br>This summer, I'll be at Carnegie Mellon's Pre-College Program in Computational Biology and later joining the Georgia Tech Cybersecurity Camp with the FBI and InfraGard.
+I've also taken online courses in CS50's Introduction to Computer Science and Cybersecurity.<br><br>This summer, I'll be at Carnegie Mellon's Pre-College Program in Computational Biology.
 I'm part of Rice Elite Tech, learning Python for engineering problem-solving.<br><br>

 # 💻 Tech Stack: